EmuDeck/emudeck.github.io/docs/tools/steamos/es-de.md

 See [https://gitlab.com/es-de/emulationstation-de/-/blob/master/USERGUIDE.md#directories-interpreted-as-files](https://gitlab.com/es-de/emulationstation-de/-/blob/master/USERGUIDE.md#directories-interpreted-as-files) to learn how.

 Do note that this method is not compatible with Steam ROM Manager.
-You may instead use [Method 2: Hide each of the BIN entries in EmulationStation-DE](#method-2-hide-each-of-the-bin-entries-in-emulationstation-de).
+You may instead use [Method 2: Hide each of the BIN entries in ES-DE](#method-2-hide-each-of-the-bin-entries-in-emulationstation-de).

 ***

-#### Method 2: Hide each of the BIN entries in EmulationStation-DE
+#### Method 2: Hide each of the BIN entries in ES-DE

 If you are using BIN and CUE files, you will need to hide the BIN files and only keep the CUE entry.
 The CUE contains the information required to run each BIN file.

-1. In EmulationStation-DE, press `Start`, `Other Settings`, toggle `Show Hidden Games` off
+1. In ES-DE, press `Start`, `Other Settings`, toggle `Show Hidden Games` off
     * <img src="https://user-images.githubusercontent.com/108900299/220525893-83723351-a594-4f40-b106-0170085139cd.png" height="300">
 2. For each BIN entry, press select, press `Edit This Game's Metadata`, scroll down, toggle on `Hidden`, press `Save`, `Apply`
 3. Repeat for each BIN entry